Reading at the Vale of Evesham School

 At the Vale of Evesham School, we acknowledge that learning to read in its widest sense is central to the curriculum intent of the school.
 Progress in reading enables our pupils to access opportunities both in school and the wider community with independence and confidence.
 Reading provides pupils with rich communication opportunities and supports them in achieving their desired outcomes on leaving school.
 Our approach to reading:

 - Acknowledges that stimulus (e.g., smell/sound/facial expressions) carries meaning

 - Teaches that photographs and pictures represent objects, people and places and carry meaning

-- Teaches that symbols can be used as labels and to access text
+- Teaches that symbols can be used as labels and to access text (and also supports communication)

 - Ensures that narrative can be accessed through sensory-based activities